TIBHannover/ts-plugin/README.md

 - ORCID: https://sandbox.orcid.org/oauth/authorize?response_type=code&scope=/authenticate&client_id=APP-6W3MM8J52OXM6DYD&redirect_uri=http://www.localhost:3000/ts/

-After you autheticate, copy the code (after code= in the url) in to the env variable name "GITHUB_LOGIN_CODE" and "ORCID_LOGIN_CODE" (for Github and ORCID) in the .env file.
+After you autheticate, copy the code (after code= in the url) in to the env variable name "GITHUB_LOGIN_CODE" and "ORCID_LOGIN_CODE" (for Github and ORCID) in the .env file (look at .env.example in the user_service directory).

 ### Other tests